robinmoon2/AI_Application_HY/README.md

 A big part of the features provided in the PGN files do not interest us for our analysis.
 **We will mostly focus on the features that we found in the Kaggle dataset.**
 To use the data set, we first converted the data from the PGN files to a new dataset in CSV format.
 To do this, we used the python programs in the [Elite PGN files](Chess_Project/Elite%20PGN%20files) folder.
 The programs use the [python-chess](https://python-chess.readthedocs.io/en/latest/) library that provides tools to easily read and write PGN files.
+One of the programs is specifically designed to extract the game move list alongside the outcome of the game from the PGN files.
+The other extracts other features such as the *players' ratings*, the *opening code*, the *turn number* and the *victory status*.
 As the programs were taking a lot of time to convert the data, we decided to use samples of the data to test our models.
 We first extracted 10000 games from the PGN files to test our models and then extracted 1,000,000 games.

+- 1M row CSV sample extracted from the PGN files : [1M Games Elite Data Set (CSV)](Chess_Project/Data/elite_chess_games_features-1M_Games.zip)
+- 100k row move list CSV sample extracted from the PGN files : [100k Games Elite Data Set (CSV)](Chess_Project/Data/elite_chess_games_moves.csv)

 ---